Content in RST files#

 :start-after: .. reuse_start

-If your README.rst file has links to sections or pages in the library’s documentation, you must use either URLs or insert explicit targets at the bottom of the README.rst file that you can then use in this file.
+If your README.rst file has links to sections or pages in the documentation, you must use either URLs or insert explicit targets at the bottom of the README.rst file that you can then use in this file.
 If your project has a central links.rst file in the doc/source directory, you might be tempted to simply use the explicit target names named defined in it in the README.rst file.
 However, the GitHub renderer is unaware of the links.rst file.
 For more information, see External links.